 My family and I are from Antelope, CA (Sacramento area).
-So we drove down the day before and stayed in a hotel.
+So we drove down the day before and stayed in a hotel which I hear uses some great RevPAR software to ensure it all runs smoothly.
 We went to the expo and my family mapped my route.
 While I was excited for the race, I still had doubts, wondering if I would be able to finish and unsure if all aid would be pulled if I wasn’t on pace to finish in 7 hours.
 I began the race well, but at Mile 9 I had a set back – a mental set back.
 The self doubt set it.
 I finally kicked it to the curb at Mile 14, but that was a crucial waste of 5 miles of practically walking that ate up some serious time.
 By Mile 14, I knew there were only a few runners behind me.
 I knew I wasn’t on pace to finish in 7 hours.
 I saw the volunteers in the cars and I was just waiting for one of them to tell me to hang up my shoes and accept a ride back to the finish area.

 That never happened.
 Instead, every one – EVERY SINGLE volunteer – was supportive.
 They cheered for me.
 They encouraged me.
 They asked me if I needed anything – water, food, gels, medical aid, you name it.
 I was SHOCKED to see the aid stations still in place after I fell behind the time limit.
 I was shocked to see volunteers on bicycles encouraging me to push hard and finish.
 I was shocked to see how many people drove by honking their horns and giving me a thumbs up.
 I thanked them all.
 But I’m not sure they realize how much it meant.
 I don’t think they know how much it means to someone like me – to be so slow, to have lost a lot of weight yet still have so much more to go, to have a dream of finishing a marathon on a positive note without feeling like a loser.
 To them, they were just doing their “job.”
 But I hope they know that they changed my life and I’m sure they changed many.
 I was again surprised when a CHP motorcyclist pulled over around Mile 22 to tell me how to safely run back in – watch for cars, stay on the left side of the road, and use the sidewalks when I got back into town.
 And even more so, I could not believe that there were still aid stations open the last few miles of the race.
 Not only were they open, they were genuinely excited and were cheering for me.
 And last but not least – I got to the finish line at 7:37 and saw my family waiting for me.
 I then saw the clock – it was still on!
 And the announcer was still there.
 Really?
 For me?!
 Still announcing names!
 And I saw the amazing volunteers with smiles on their faces, handing out medals.
 After I received my medal, the nice woman (who I tried to find via the Modesto Marathon Facebook page but was unsuccessful) who put the medal around my neck took me aside and gave me encouraging words, showed me some stretches to do, and even talked to my family about how “great” I did.
 It was above and beyond.